If you’ve been drinking heavily for a while, you may have noticed some unpleasant side effects in your stomach.

 Alcohol’s Impact On The Mouth And Esophagus

 Well, acetaldehyde packs a one-two punch of damaging DNA AND preventing cells from repairing the damage.
-(What a dick!)

-Because acetaldehyde damages the tissue in your mouth which can (and does) lead to mouth cancer and throat cancers, one third of which are caused by excessive alcohol consumption.
+Because acetaldehyde damages the tissue in your mouth, which can (and does) lead to mouth cancer and throat cancers, one-third of which are caused by excessive alcohol consumption.

 Additionally, alcohol can cause dental problems like weakened enamel, gum disease, tooth decay, and tooth loss.
-It weakens the esophagus which increases your acid reflux and heartburn woes.
+It weakens the esophagus, which increases your acid reflux and heartburn woes.

 Alcohol’s Impact On The Stomach

-In plain english, once alcohol gets into your stomach it sticks around for awhile.
+In plain English, once alcohol gets into your stomach, it sticks around for a while.
 The problem with that is its effect on acid production.
 Our tummies need gastric acid to break down our food and fight harmful bacteria.

-Alcohol can inhibit the production of gastric acid which increases the risk of that harmful bacteria getting into our small intestines.
+Alcohol can inhibit the production of gastric acid, which increases the risk of that harmful bacteria getting into our small intestines.

-It can also damage our stomach lining, the gastric mucosa.
-Heavy alcohol consumptions can cause inflammation and lesions on our stomach lining and also slow down our stomach’s ability to get food and alcohol out of the stomach and into the intestines.
+Heavy alcohol consumption can cause inflammation and lesions on our stomach lining and slow down our stomach’s ability to get food and alcohol out of the stomach and into the intestines.
 This causes discomfort and bloating.

 Inflammation of the stomach lining is called gastritis.